Krassnig/CodeDraw/INTRODUCTION.md

 ![06 Debugging CodeDraw and InstantDraw.png](illustrations%2Fintroduction%2F06%20Debugging%20CodeDraw%20and%20InstantDraw.png)

-Once this is set, everything should be as before, but now you can freely move and interact with the CodeDraw window.
+Once this is set, everything should be as before, but now you can freely move and interact with the CodeDraw window while debugging.

 #### InstantDraw